 The Brain, Mind & Culture (BMC) Masterclass is a blended learning course (webinar-podcast-online learning) that introduces the latest insights of culture, brain and mind sciences to those living and working interculturally.
-You will gain a deeper understanding of the psychology of intercultural experiences, including: culture and cognition, biases, and deep culture learning and transformation.
-There is a focus on the personal growth that can come from intercultural experiences—traveling, working or living abroad, or in a multicultural context, learning a foreign language—and the challenges of bridging different cultural worlds.
-You will learn to be a more insightful interculturalist and learn how to encourage intercultural learning in others.
+You will gain a deeper understanding of the psychology of intercultural experiences–how deep culture shapes our mind and self; new approaches to understanding cultural difference, the cultural learning process, and more.
+The course is grounded in an empirical understanding of how the mind works rather than abstract theorizing.
+There’s a focus on both the challenges and rewards of bridging different cultural worlds, and on learning how to encourage intercultural learning in others.

 Is this Masterclass for you?